vo1ok/Crocodile---guess-words-party-game/README.md

   Crocodile - Guess Words is a word-guessing game application developed for iOS devices.
 The game is designed to be simple, engaging, and enjoyable for all types of users.
 The app features a wide range of word categories, including animals, food, and countries, and provides users with the option to create custom word lists.

 # Installation
-Crocodile - Guess Words is compatible with iOS devices running iOS 15.0 and above.
+Crocodile - Guess Words is compatible with iPhones running iOS 15.0 and above.

 # Features
 The Crocodile - Guess Words app is packed with features that offer users a smooth and immersive gaming experience.
 Some of the key features of the app are: